 Whether you love or hate the term, ‘serverless’ is one of the hottest new trends in the cloud computing world.
 Despite what the name may suggest, there are certainly still servers running your code, the real innovation here is that you do not need to manage these servers you just publish your code to be run by the serverless infrastructure.
 This architecture can be better described as FaaS: functions as a service or BaaS: backend as a service.
-Amazon lead this innovation with its Lambda service and other cloud providers have followed suit, including Google with Google Cloud Functions and Microsoft with Azure Functions.
+Amazon leads this innovation with its Lambda service and other cloud providers have followed suit, including Google with Google Cloud Functions and Microsoft with Azure Functions.

-Of course this innovation is not restricted to proprietary offerings from large vendors, there are a number of open source projects offering serverless frameworks including Kubeless, Nuclio, OpenFaas, OpenWhisk, among many others.
+Of course, this innovation is not restricted to proprietary offerings from large vendors, there are a number of open source projects offering serverless frameworks including Kubeless, Nuclio, OpenFaas, OpenWhisk, among many others.

-A couple of years ago if an organization wanted to adopt the serverless architecture then they would have needed to engage with a vendor such as Amazon however today a growing number of open source projects address that need which leads me to subject of this blog.
+A couple of years ago if an organization wanted to adopt the serverless architecture then they would have needed to engage with a vendor such as Amazon however today a growing number of open source projects address that need which leads me to the subject of this blog.

-One of the most common trends we have seen in the industry is one that is rarely spoken about, in fact it is so common now that it’s really the norm: Vendorless.
+One of the most common trends we have seen in the industry is one that is rarely spoken about, in fact, it is so common now that it’s really the norm: Vendorless.

 To best describe the term let’s walk through the way that most organizations started building their container infrastructure: